Import your data into ChurchSuite

 15. Need some inspiration?

-You may find our Address Book CSV template file useful - Example contact import CSV file - simply click to download and open in your preferred spreadsheet application.
+You may find our Address Book CSV template file useful - Example contact import CSV file - click to download and open in your preferred spreadsheet application.

 Importing your CSV file

 From the Contacts section of the Address Book module click Import contacts.